Kishanjay/masterofcloud-1/README.md

 ## Assignment

+- run `ENVIRONMENT="development" ./rake_init.sh` to bootstrap the development environment

+- run `ENVIRONMENT="acceptance" ./rake_init.sh` to bootstrap the acceptance environment

+- run `ENVIRONMENT="production" ./rake_init.sh` to bootstrap the production environment

-- Find out the DNS servers of the Hosted Zone created in the previous assignment.
+- Find out the DNS servers of the production Hosted Zone created

 - Provide these DNS servers to your tutor on Slack.
 He will make your Hosted Zone authoritive for your subdomain!